-Recognized by the Commonwealth of Massachusetts as only I of 3 lifeguard certifications, this program is for boys and leaders ages 15 and older (Scouts under the age of 15 cannot be certified as lifeguards).
+During the week of August 13 to August 18, we will offer a week long BSA Lifeguard Camp.
+Recognized by the Commonwealth of Massachusetts as only 1 of 3 lifeguard certifications, this program is for boys and leaders ages 15 and older (Scouts under the age of 15 cannot be certified as lifeguards).
 A real benefit for all troop water activities or the scout who wants to work at the local pool, this program is one of the most demanding physical and mental tests that Scouting has to offer!
 Fewer Scouts receive BSA Lifeguard than do Eagle Scout.
-All candidates are required to cover Polar Bear swim and spend all afternoon on the waterfront to complete the certification.
-First Aid and challenge!
+Considered equal and more challenging to other Guard certifications by professional organizations (YMCA, American Red Cross, etc.), this is one Certification that is worth the work!
+Certification is acceptable for employment as a lifeguard.
+Come and take the challenge!
 Scouts are encouraged to have earned or be taking Lifesaving Merit Badge.

-CPR for the ProRescuer are required and part of the certification.
-Considered equal and more challenging to other certifications Guard by professional organizations American (YMCA, Red this Cross, etc.), is one Certification that is worth the work!
-Certification is acceptable for employment as a lifeguard.
-Come and take the